-The gap between a $12/mo VPS and a $139/mo dedicated server is significant.
+The gap between an $11/mo VPS and a $169/mo dedicated server is significant.
 Most of the time, a well-configured VPS handles more traffic than you'd expect.
 But there are specific workloads where bare metal's performance-per-dollar advantage over virtualized infrastructure is decisive.
 Here's exactly when each makes sense.

 What you actually gain with dedicated hardware